-Edited excerpts from an in-depth interview with Dr. Mohan P George (Senior Scientist, Delhi Pollution Control Committee), conducted by Parikshit Ghosh (I4I Editor; Associate Professor, Delhi School of Economics) on the crucial public policy problem of air pollution in Delhi.
+Edited excerpts from an in-depth interview with Dr. Mohan P George (Senior Scientist, Delhi Pollution Control Committee), conducted by Parikshit Ghosh (Member of the I4I Editorial Board; Associate Professor, Delhi School of Economics) on the crucial public policy problem of air pollution in Delhi.

 Parikshit Ghosh: Various factors are discussed in the media as contributors to the heavy pollution in Delhi, such as, vehicular emissions, crop-burning in Punjab and Haryana, and so on.
 Could you give us a sense of what the major sources are and their relative importance?

 Mohan P George: Delhi’s location itself is one source of air pollution.
 Being in the Indo-Gangetic plain, the city is geographically disadvantaged and has extreme weather patterns.
 Dust storms in the summer months of April and May bring in particles – mainly PM 10 (particulate matter) – from nearby deserts.
 Then at the time of agricultural harvest in October-November in Punjab, Haryana and even Western Uttar Pradesh, residual burning takes place and particulates get blown into Delhi as it is downstream.
 Every particle has its own settling time so some of it settles but when thousands of acres are burning, the smoke goes up and the upper winds carry the particles and smoke – commonly called smog – and bring them to the lower part as well.
 This happens not just in Delhi but in entire northern India.
 In this dispersion process, secondary particles get created.
 Next comes the December-January period with low temperatures and wind speed.
 The ‘mixing height’ – the point where the pollution disperses – also reduces from 6 kilometres in the summer to as low as 600 meters in the winter.